I Get Wet

-I Get Wet is the debut studio album by American rock musician Andrew W.K.
+I Get Wet is the debut studio album by American rock musician Andrew W.K., released on November 13, 2001, via Island Records.
 Its first two singles were "Party Hard" and "She Is Beautiful".

 Recording

 Production

 I Get Wet was recorded while Andrew W.K. was living in New York City.
 The album was recorded with many layers of overdubbing, in order to make the album "sound as party as we could make it sound," and for the "sound of the songs to be like one instrument" instead of a collection of individual musicians.
 In July 2001, W.K. and Jimmy Coup traveled to Minneapolis, Minnesota to record with John Fields at SubJersey Studio.
 In August, the three traveled to Sherman Oaks, California to mix the record with Mike Shipley at Record One.

 Influences

 One inspiration for the album was Andrew W.K.'s enjoyment of intense, major-key music, something he attributed to his musical childhood experiences with the piano.

 Another inspiration for I Get Wet was the charity single "We Are the World" by USA for Africa.
 Andrew W.K. was impressed with how all the artists on the song were singing all at once, something he described as a "powerful sound, like an orchestra."
 In turn, Andrew W.K. wanted to create music that sounded like that.